ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/06-general-trees.md

 returns the number of children for a given node would support the ability to access any node or process all children of a node.
-Unfortunately, this view of access tends to bias the choice for node implementations in favor of an array-based approach, because these functions favor random access to a list of children.
+Unfortunately, this view of access tends to bias the choice for node implementations in favour of an array-based approach, because these functions favour random access to a list of children.

 An alternative is to provide access to a **List** of the children pointers.
 This list can be an array-based list or a linked list or even a dynamic